razisamuely/DataScience-TakeHomeAssignment-FunctionEstimation/README.md

 1. Each iteration the search rang reduced by 0.5 (first (0,1) then (0.5,1) or (0,0.5) etc, so after n iteration, the the search range is $0.5^n$
 2. Then stop rule is continue search till the search range is smaller then $\epsilon$
 3. So $0.5^n >= \epsilon \rightarrow n = log_{0.5}(\epsilon)$

+Summary
+In this section, we have discussed two techniques for classic function estimation: deterministic and stochastic.
+Deterministic methods involve mathematical equations that directly relate input variables to output variables, allowing for precise and exact estimates of a function's behavior.
+However, deterministic methods may not work well for complex functions or data sets with a high degree of variability.
+On the other hand, stochastic methods rely on generating random samples of input variables and using them to estimate the function's behavior.
+One popular example of stochastic methods is the Monte Carlo simulation.
+While stochastic methods may not provide exact estimates, they can be useful for complex functions or data sets with high variability, as they account for uncertainties in the data.
+Function estimation is a crucial part of the data science world, as it is used in a wide range of applications such as churn analysis, animal picture recognition, signal behavior, and more.
+Understanding the main concepts of function estimation is essential before diving into advanced techniques.
+It is also important to note that choosing the right method depends on the problem at hand, and one method may not work well for all situations.
+A data scientist should have a good understanding of both deterministic and stochastic methods and when to apply each one to achieve the best results.

+Code Structure
+Please note that the code for this project is not written in classes as is typically done.
+Instead, the code is organized in a procedural manner for simplicity and ease of understanding.